 The Cotswolds absolutely holds its own as a destination of fine examples of English heritage, luxury hotels, classy bars, fantastic restaurants and quality produce, a trend that continues to strengthen.
-I’ll keep you informed of the latest rumors and developments on new eateries and drinkeries joining our community.
-I’ll update this article as and when we hear any nuggets of juicy gossip! – Kerry
+We’ll keep you informed of the latest rumours and developments on new eateries and drinkeries joining our community.
+At the moment it seems as if everyone wants a slice of the action! – The CFB team

 The Sober Parrot (Alcohol-free bar and venue)

 Location: Site of the former Number Seven Wine Bar, St James’ Square

 Opening date: May 2018

 This new venue will host live music and events.
 The Sober Parrot will offer an alcohol-free venue and an opportunity to give employment opportunities to people recovering from addiction.
 We’re excited to see how creative they get with their mocktails!
 A refreshing addition, bringing something very unique!